-MINISTER shall mean the Minister of Municipal and Provincial Affairs, unless otherwise specified.
+MINISTER shall mean the Minister of Municipal Affairs, unless otherwise specified.

-MODULAR HOME means factory built residential dwelling constructed to Canadian Standards Association standards and manufactured as modules complete with kitchen, bedrooms, bath, etc., as may be pre-set in a house and transported to the building site for joining and placement on a permanent foundation.
-Modular home construction shall conform to the National Building Code and the Town of Bryant's Cove Development Regulations.
+MODULAR HOME means a residential dwelling built in modules in a factory complete with kitchen, bedrooms, bath, etc, as may be pre-set in a house and transported to the building site for joining and placement on a foundation.
+Modular home construction shall conform to the National Building Code and the Town of Northern Arm Development Regulations.